Omni Calculator logo

 Choose the "multiple numbers" option and input how many numbers you need (the list's length).

-• a phone number generator
+• Phone number generator

 Choose the "multiple numbers," enter "7" into the "how many" field (or another adequate number if you're not in the USA), and set the minimum value to 0 and the maximum value to 9.
 If 0 is the first number of the sequence, try again.
 The sequence will be a random phone number.

-• a random 4-digit number generator
+• Random 4-digit number generator

 Set the minimum value to 1,000 and the maximum value to 9,999.

-• a random number sequence generator
+• Random number sequence generator

 Works the same as a random list generator; see above.

-• a random number generator no repeats
+• Random number generator with no repeats

 Set the minimum value to 69 and the maximum value to 666.
 RNGesus will forgive you. 😈